danielhmahecha/VusPrize/README.md

 Running VusPrize
 --------------------

+The oython application was developed using Anaconda full distribution on a Ubuntu 18.04 machine.
-It is advised to run the python application and the available jupyter notebook in the vusprize conda environment.
+It is advised to run the python application and the available jupyter notebook in the minivusprize conda environment.
-You can create this dedicated environment from the vusprizecondaenv.yml file.
+You can create this dedicated environment from the minivusprize.yml file.

-Go to the directory where you have stored the vusprizecondaenv.yml file.
+Go to the directory where you have stored the minivusprize.yml file.

+Run:
-Run: conda env create -n vusprize -f vusprizecondaenv.yml
+conda env create -n vusprize -f minivusprize.yml

-Then: conda activate vusprize
+conda activate vusprize

 The RF_niu.joblib file is provided and must be located in the same directory as